Sub-Kingdoms of the Koch Dynasty

 Historical Significance

-Acted as a bridge between Koch and Kachari cultures
+- Acted as a bridge between Koch and Kachari cultures, connecting two different traditions.

-Khaspur is like a cultural meeting point where two different traditions merged to create something unique.
+Khaspur can be understood as a cultural meeting point, where two distinct traditions merged to create a unique and shared heritage.

 Koch Sub-Kingdoms